 Level 1 Chimney Inspection

-Before and after each chimney cleaning a Level 1 Chimney Inspection is performed.
+Before and after each chimney cleaning, or whenever you are planning to use your chimney or appliance under the same conditions of service, or with the same appliance – a Level 1 Chimney Inspection is performed.
 We evaluate the overall condition of your chimney or flue from the top and bottom and determine whether or not any repairs are needed.
 We inform you as the home owner or property manager and provide estimates for any recommended repairs.
 Using bright lights and mirrors we look up and/or down your chimney to visually inspect it top to bottom and make sure it will be safe for your continued use.
-Level 1 inspections include all readily accessible areas of your chimney system and usually do not include attics or crawlspaces.
+Level 1 inspections include all readily accessible areas of your chimney system but usually do not include attics or crawlspaces, and may or may not include roof access.

 Level 2 Chimney Inspection